Top 5 High Performance Surfboards of 2019

-The biggest struggle when buying your next shortboard is choosing something different to your last one.
+The biggest struggle when buying your next shortboard is choosing something different from your last one.
 It’s something a lot of surfers get stuck on, mostly due to the fact that your current board has helped you progress.
-For the pros the familiar feel of a board helps dial in their moves.
-But let's not forget that these guys have probably tried hundreds of boards and the models under their feet where likely designed to their requests.
-For the everyday surfer, with so many damn good boards on the market we say life’s too short to keep buying the same one.
-That’s why we’ve put together the list high achievers for those feeling brave enough to branch out. (in no particular order)
+For the pros, the familiar feel of a board helps dial in their moves.
+But let's not forget that these guys have probably tried hundreds of boards and the models under their feet were likely designed to their requests.
+For the everyday surfer, with so many damn good boards on the market, we say life’s too short to keep buying the same one.
+That’s why we’ve put together the list of high achievers for those feeling brave enough to branch out. (in no particular order)

-The A2 by Chilli Surfboards is based off a design head shaper James Cheal created for the legendary Andy Irons back in 2003.
+is based off a design head shaper James Cheal created for the legendary Andy Irons back in 2003.
 Since then the board has had a few modern adjustments including a refined outline and updated bottom contours.
-It’s now a favourite among the Chilli team and it’s not hard to see why from the way it responds to the powerful surfing of Jay Davies.
+It’s now a favorite among the Chilli team and it’s not hard to see why from the way it responds to the powerful surfing of Jay Davies.

-The Holy Grail by Haydenshapes is the type of high performance board that breaks the norm and does it with style.
-The design of this model features tweaks that are strange to the eye but extremely functional, notably the tightly pulled in squash tail.
+by Haydenshapes is the type of high performance board that breaks the norm and does it with style.
+The design of this model features tweaks that are strange to the eye but extremely functional, notably the tightly pulled in a squash tail.
 Trying the Holy Grail comes with a warning, most people who ride one are quickly converted to riding one exclusively.
-When this model first made its appearance it did so with the turnt up surfing of Dion Agius, check out the video below of Dion’s welcome to the Haydenshapes team.
+When this model first made its appearance it did so with the turned-up surfing of Dion Agius, check out the video below of Dion’s welcome to the Haydenshapes team.

 Narrowing it down to 5 wasn’t easy as there were many models worthy of this title.
 So if you aren’t set on any of these boards, we would be more than happy to talk through other options.